 It’s about getting curious.

-Not just doing something because someone told you to… but actually tuning in and figuring out what’s true for you—why you are here, and who you are.
+Not just doing something because someone told you to… but tuning in and figuring out what’s true for you—why you are here, and who you are.

 Why Goat Yoga Is Actually Great (Not Just for Instagram)